Blog: boost your funding, publications, career

 11 – The 2 ‘Ds’ of objectives for high-risk fun...

-For applications to high-risk funding schemes, research objectives should follow a different logical progression from traditional schemes: Objective 1 should be ‘Doable’ and at least another objective ‘Dreamable’.
+When applying to high-risk funding schemes such as ERC, research objectives should follow a particular logical progression: Objective 1 should be ‘Doable’ and at least another objective ‘Dreamable’.

 11 – The 2 ‘Ds’ of objectives for high-risk funding schemes

-For applications to high-risk funding schemes, research objectives should follow a different logical progression from traditional schemes: Objective 1 should be ‘Doable’ and at least another objective ‘Dreamable’.
+When applying to high-risk funding schemes such as ERC, research objectives should follow a particular logical progression: Objective 1 should be ‘Doable’ and at least another objective ‘Dreamable’.

 9 – Follow the 3 ‘Ds’ for crystal-clear research objectives